3 Day Jokulsarlon Tour with the Golden Circle, Iceland's South Coast, Glacier Hiking & a Boat Ride

 Once your adventure reaches its second day, prepare to behold the wonders of Iceland’s South Coast.
 Its many magnificent waterfalls are sure to amaze, as well as the black pebble beach Reynisfjara and the one and only Jökulsárlón glacier lagoon—one of the most sought-after attractions in the country—where icebergs gather to float on a still lake inhabited by seals.

-One of the many highlights of the tour is a boat ride of the lagoon itself, where you can get up close and personal with the massive icebergs.
+One of the tour's many highlights is an optional boat ride of the lagoon itself, where you can get up close and personal with the massive icebergs.
 Another adventure included is an exhilarating glacier hike of Sólheimajökull’s blue ice sheet.
 The scenery from the top is indescribable, so remember to pack your camera for all the exceptional photo opportunities.

 You’ll spend two nights in a comfortable local accommodation.
 This is a minibus tour for no more than 19 passengers, which makes the trip all the more personal and enjoyable.